Brain Injuries Can Change Your Life Forever

 Traumatic brain injury is a broad term that encompasses different types of head trauma such as concussion, contusion, diffuse axonal injury, and closed or open head injury.
 TBI is classified as mild, moderate or severe, depending on the extent of damage to the brain.
 Anyone with signs of TBI should receive immediate medical attention.

-If you or a loved one has suffered a traumatic brain injury as a result of someone else’s negligence, you should be fully compensated for your losses.
-These can include the medical expenses that you incur for treatment and rehabilitation, your lost wages, pain and suffering, the diminution of your future earning capacity, future medical monitoring and treatment, and a life care plan for long term assistance.
+If you or a loved one has suffered a traumatic brain injury as a result of someone else’s negligence, you deserve to be fully compensated for your losses.
+These losses can include the medical expenses that you incur for treatment and rehabilitation, your lost wages, pain and suffering, the diminution of your future earning capacity, future medical monitoring and treatment, and a life care plan for long-term assistance.

-At the Law Offices of Kroger-Diamond & Campos, we are experienced in representing victims of TBI.
-We understand the difficulties you are facing, and we recognize the effects that changes in your personality and ability to function will have on your education, job performance, and relationship with your family and friends.
-We have the skills and resources to make sure that every aspect of your injury, treatment, rehabilitation, lifestyle changes, and long term residuals are conveyed to the insurance company and/or the jury to ensure that you receive maximum compensation.
+At Kroger-Diamond & Campos, we are experienced in representing victims of TBI.
+We understand the difficulties you are facing, and we recognize the effects that changes in your personality and ability to function will have on your education, job performance and relationship with your family and friends.
+We have the skills and resources to make sure that every aspect of your injury, treatment, rehabilitation, lifestyle changes, and long-term residuals are conveyed to the insurance company and/or the jury to ensure that you receive maximum compensation.